 International Labour and Trade Union Studies

-If you are active in trade unions, worker organisations or community groups then this course is for you.
-It covers four main themes: Employment Relations, Law, Sociology, and Economics - although no prior academic knowledge of these subjects is required.
+The course is aimed at students who are active in trade unions, worker organisations or community groups.
+It covers four main themes: Employment Relations, Law, Sociology and Economics, but requires no advance academic knowledge of these subjects.

 Employment Relations in Theory and Practice